Grigsby Cactus Gardens

 DYCKIA

 CHORISTAMINEADense rosettes of narrow, toothy, silver green leaves.
 Flowers are a surprising bright, chrome yellow.
-Very nice 6"+ plants.$7.50
+Very nice 6"+ plants, most offsetting.$6.00

 ERYTHRINA

 HUMEANA var.
 "RAJA"Many of you have seen this "Coral Tree" with its 3 foot x 2 foot caudex here at the nursery.
 The caudex grows fast and the plant will produce dark red flowers when very young.
-These 4 year old seedlings have an 1"+ wide caudex.$11.00
+These 4 year old seedlings have a 1"+ wide caudex.
+Very good for bonsai.$11.00

 EULOPHIA